Skip to main content

 Scheduled works

-Planned building enhancements are required to improve elements of the building fabric in terms of appearance, resilience, and continued performance to achieve its purpose and life expectancy.
-This supports our ongoing commitment to providing safe, compliant, and well-maintained accommodation for our residents.
+These enhancements are required to improve the external building fabric in terms of appearance, resilience and continued performance.
+They will help extend the life of the buildings and support our ongoing commitment to providing safe, compliant and well-maintained accommodation for our residents.

 How long will the building enhancements take?